Trump team files new court papers in Mar-a-Lago lawsuit that experts say are 'long on hyperbole and short on law'

 It also contested the Justice Department's earlier assertion that Trump lacked the standing to file a lawsuit against the US, saying that "it is the reasonable expectation of privacy in one's home that triggers the obvious standing of the homeowner to contest a search on those premises."

-Within minutes of the court papers being filed, however, national security experts and former prosecutors pointed out that, like Trump's initial lawsuit, it read more like a press release than a legal document.
+Within minutes of the court papers being filed, however, national security experts and former prosecutors pointed out that, like Trump's initial lawsuit, they read more like a press release than a legal document.

-For one, as the former federal prosecutor Harry Litman wrote, Trump would have standing — or the right to bring a lawsuit — but only if he's charged and "can't do it in advance."
+For one, as the former federal prosecutor Harry Litman wrote, Trump would only have standing — or the right to bring a lawsuit — if he's charged and "can't do it in advance."

 And Andrew Weissmann, a former FBI general counsel who later worked in the special counsel Robert Mueller's office, also noted that contrary to the Trump team's claim that the Justice Department was "criminalizing" him, only a grand jury could indict him.